 Environmental context is likely to determine pyrodiversity at large extents, with the contribution of different fire attributes to pyrodiversity varying under different conditions.
 Fire characteristics are regulated by fuel attributes, weather conditions, and topography.
 Important fuel attributes include the amount, arrangement in space, and moisture content (Govender et al. 2006, Archibald et al. 2009, Bradstock 2010, Pausas and Ribeiro 2013).
 These elements affect whether fire spreads (fire size) and the intensity of a burn (radiative power).
 Environmental conditions constrain the distribution and abundance of different fuel types, and the abundance and flammability of fuels in space and time.
-Productivity of grasses is linked mainly to precipitation (O’Connor et al. 2001, Bai et al. 2008) but also to soil nutrients (Augustine et al. 2003), and is a major determinant of fuel accumulation rates, and hence fire return intervals and fire intensity.
+Grass productivity is linked mainly to precipitation (O’Connor et al. 2001, Bai et al. 2008) but also to soil nutrients (Augustine et al. 2003), and is a major determinant of fuel accumulation rates, and hence fire return intervals and fire intensity.
 Herbivory can slow fuel accumulation rates, and even reduce fuel loads to below the fire-spread threshold, so observed patterns in herbivore rich areas will reflect these two factors (e.g. Holdo et al. 2009).
 Precipitation seasonality further constrains how long fuel moisture content is low enough that fire can occur, and thus the duration of flammability within a year (fire season length).
 Weather conditions during a fire (wind speed, relative humidity, temperature) influence the intensity, probability of spread, and potential size of a fire.
 Fire spread and intensity can also be affected by variation in topography, vegetation type, herbivore abundance, and land use (Archibald et al. 2010, Bowman et al. 2011, Wood et al. 2011, Little et al. 2012).
 The availability of ignition sources also contributes to pyrodiversity.
 Although currently ignition does not appear to limit burned area in human-occupied landscapes, the timing and number of ignitions can still strongly affect fire characteristics (Archibald 2016).

 The characteristics of individual fires are shaped by processes operating across diverse scales, and pyrodiversity is thus contingent on the spatial grain at which it is observed.
 Fuel characteristics, for example, can be determined at the local level by changes in soil moisture and nutrient availability along hill slopes (Venter et al. 2003), at the landscape level by the seasonal movements of migratory herbivores (McNaughton 1985), and at the continental level by El Niño Southern Oscillation effects on precipitation (Nicholson and Kim 1997).
-Investigating the scale-dependence of pyrodiversity may thus provide insights into how ecological phenomena at different scales contribute to pyrodiversity.
+Investigating the spatial grain-dependence of pyrodiversity may thus provide insights into how ecological phenomena at different scales contribute to pyrodiversity.
 This is relevant to attempts to manage fire regimes, e.g. in protected areas – if pyrodiversity is driven at scales far larger than management units, then financial resources might be better spent on activities other than trying to manipulate pyrodiversity (Govender et al. 2006; Smit et al. 2013).

 We developed a pyrodiversity index to explore how environmental conditions and human activities shape pyrodiversity across Africa, and how this changes with spatial grain.
 It is useful to examine factors that drive pyrodiversity in Africa because many ecosystems across the continent are fire-prone (Bond and Keeley 2005), and burn frequently enough to provide sufficient fire data over the 15-year period for which remotely sensed information is available.
 We linked data from the Moderate Resolution Imaging Spectroradiometer (MODIS) on the seasonal timing and size of individual fires to information on the time since fire and the energy released from the fire.
 These novel data (we are not aware of other studies linking MODIS products to examine individual fires) allow us to address fundamental questions about the drivers and continent-level patterns of pyrodiversity.